-In the last blog post we told you about building smart vents and thermostats inclusively, affordability and interoperably.
-We felt the next thing to share is where we are and how we got here.
+In the last blog post, we told you about building smart vents and thermostats inclusively, affordably, and interoperably.
+The next thing to share is where we are and how we got here.

 In the Beginning

 There was an article in one of the local Chicago papers that mentioned 3D printers being available at the downtown library.
-Dan CADed up a rough solution in a couple days and got a library card for the first time since elementary school...
+Dan designed a rough solution in CAD in a couple days and got a library card!

-But the design was a radically different approach, definitely over-optimized for installation, but entertaining to look back on.
-We built a smart vent cover which attached magnetically to regular vents.
-This video shows it in action.
+But the design was a radically different approach—definitely over-optimized for installation—but still entertaining to look back upon.
+We built a smart vent cover that magnetically attached to regular vents.
+This video shows it in action:

 Taking the Plunge

-After looking around and realizing there was nothing in the market at that time, we decided it was time to 'jump ship' and dive into Flair full time which happened during the summer of 2014.
+After looking around and realizing there was nothing in the market at that time, we decided it was time to "jump ship" and dive into Flair full time.
+This happened during the summer of 2014.
 We picked up and moved to the Bay Area knowing that it would give us the best shot at getting our idea off the ground.
-For the remainder of 2014, we built about 40 more prototypes, leading to some conclusions that informed our product design - namely, that measuring temperature at the vent was not possible and that users wanted more than an open/close interaction model.
-And while we didn't know it at the time, this would lead to building the Puck.
+For the remainder of 2014, we built about 40 more prototypes, leading to some conclusions that informed our product design.
+One of the most important was that measuring temperature at the vent was not possible and that users wanted more than an open/close interaction model.
+And while we didn't know it at the time, this would lead us to building the Puck.

 After another few months, we finished up the mechanical and electrical designs for the Puck and started looking for factories.
 We found a fantastic CM (contract manufacturer) and began the process of turning our designs and prototypes into mass manufacturable goods.

 Every plastic, metal, silicon, etc. piece needs a tool because it allows for rapid part generation (each part can be created in seconds after tooling).
 For hardware startups, tooling is one of the most critical milestones.
-Once tools are done, it becomes cost effective to build the product where as before tooling, you might have to spend hundreds or thousands to produce a single unit.
-But tooling is also not something to rush into.
-They are literally set in stone so once designed, they can't be substantially changed.
-That and they are incredibly expensive upfront costs so getting them wrong can mean months of delays and incredible dollar amounts - a few extra rounds of prototyping can go far to make sure tooling goes smoothly.
+Once tools are done, it becomes cost effective to build the product.
+Before tooling, you might have to spend hundreds or thousands to produce a single unit.
+But tooling is also not something to rush into: they are literally set in stone so once designed, they can't be substantially changed.
+That and they are incredibly expensive upfront costs so getting them wrong can mean months of delays and incredible dollar amounts—a few extra rounds of prototyping can go far to make sure tooling goes smoothly.